derbyparty/derby-router/README.md

 app.get('/main', ['user']);
 ```

-Let's imagine more complex example.
-We should subscribe to the current user and
+Let's try a more complex example.
+Let's say we want to subscribe to the
-then to all his friends.
+current user and then to all of his friends.

 ```js
 app.get('/main', function(page, model, params, next){